IVSoftware/mstest-conditionals/README.md

 > I could try comment or #ifdeffing the TestMethod attribute to sidestep the issue, rather than adding the Ignored attribute.

 Both alternatives — using `#if` or applying the `Ignore` attribute — are at odds with the runtime discovery of system prerequisites.
 Attributes like `[Ignore]` are evaluated at compile time and can't be dynamically altered once the code is running.
 Conditional compilation (`#if`) is also a compile-time feature.
 This, too, is inherently static and does not allow for changes during runtime.
-For example, the image below shows the immediate effect of unchecking a custom conditional compile symbol from the project's properties window.
+In terms of using `#if` effectively, the image below shows the immediate effect of unchecking a custom conditional compile symbol from the project's properties window.

 [![disabled by preprocessor directive][1]][1]